Scroll section

 More iterations

-Redesigned the interface to resemble a chatbox, allowing for more interactive and natural user engagement.
-Tried, tested and iterated more features to get the solution right
+Redesigned the interface to include a chat box, allowing for more interactive and natural user engagement.
+Tried, tested and iterated more.

 Tabs - Users didn't find the need for it